tobozo/M5Stack-SD-Updater/README.md

 For example in the SD-Menu application provided with the examples of this repository, booting the M5Stack with the `Button A` pushed will power it off.

-The build-in Download utility of the SD-Menu is currently limited to ESP32-Wrover builds as it uses a significant part of memory and flash space.
+The built-in Download utility of the SD-Menu is has been moved to the `AppStore.ino` example, as a result the menu.bin size is reduced and loads faster.
-While it is being reworked and moved to an external app, moving the files manually is the only solution for non-psram devices.
+This is still being reworked though.

 Along with the default SD-Menu example of this repository, some artwork/credits can be added for every uploaded binary.
 The default SD-Menu application will scan for these file types: